5 Best Skiing Resorts in NC

 - Most ski resorts don’t allow drones.
 Sorry.

 - Don’t bang your skis or snowboard while on the lift.
-Bindings can get lose and fall off.
+Bindings can get loose and fall off.

 - Follow all additional rules the ski lodge puts in place.